Itsmeinayath/Itsmeinayath/README.md

 ## 🌱 A Bit More About Me

-I started coding by tinkering—breaking things, fixing them, and building cool stuff along the way.
+I started coding by tinkering breaking things, fixing them, and building cool stuff along the way.
 Now, every project is a new adventure: a chance to learn, help others, and create something meaningful.

 ---